During the unusual times created by a national quarantine, Jami Turnquist will graduate on Saturday, May 9 with a degree in chemical engineering.

 “I think it’s cool to have that title, being one of the first to finish the program, especially when things didn’t work out as I expected for graduation,” Turnquist said.
 “Still, it’s great being recognized for what I’ve accomplished.
 There’s a sense of pride that when you set your mind to doing something big that can help a lot of people.”

-The University of Nebraska-Lincoln College of Engineering joined the NAE Grand Challenges program in recent years and established a scholar program with 13 students currently taking part.
-To complete the GCSP, students must complete a research experience relevant to the Grand Challenge of choice and select from a variety of additional hands-on activities relevant to each of five components the NAE has laid out – talent, multidisciplinary, viable business/entrepreneurship, multicultural, and social consciousness.
+The University of Nebraska-Lincoln College of Engineering joined the Grand Challenges program in recent years and established a scholar program with 13 students currently taking part.
+To complete the GCSP, students must complete a research experience relevant to the Grand Challenge of choice and select from a variety of additional hands-on activities relevant to each of five components laid out – talent, multidisciplinary, viable business/entrepreneurship, multicultural, and social consciousness.

 Having completed the 1-to-3-year, self-paced program, both Turnquist and Harms said the GCSP has reinforced their desire to make an impact in their careers by tackling some of the biggest issues facing the world today.